django-simple-deploy/django-simple-deploy/docs/contributing/development_environment.md

 After verifying that your local version of `django-simple-deploy` works when run against the test project, you'll need to reset the test project.
 This will let you modify `django-simple-deploy`, and then run the `deploy` command again and see the effect of your changes.

 To reset the project, run `git reset --hard commit_hash`, using the hash of the commit that you made after making sure the test project works locally.
 Also, run `git status` and make sure you remove any files or directories that are left in the project, such as `dsd_logs/`.
-The `.platform/` directory also tends to hang around after resetting the test project, when testing against Platform.sh.
+The `.platform/` directory also tends to hang around after resetting the test project, when testing against Upsun (formely Platform.sh).
 The command `git clean -fd` will remove any new files and directories that were created during configuration.

 ## Developing `django-simple-deploy`